learnwithsumit/ic-webinar-1/README.md

-## Build the structure with HTML
+## Style it with CSS

-Create the basic layout and elements of your application.
+Add colors, fonts, and designs to make it look attractive.